The leader of the left-wing Syriza party, Alexis Tsipras

 .
 Unemployment has soared to 28%, and many people who still have jobs have seen drastic decreases in wages, pensions frozen and the retirement age pushed back.

-The governing New Democracy party had pointed to recent improvements in economic indicators as signs things were getting better.
+The governing New Democracy party had pointed to recent improvements in economic indicators as signs that things were getting better.

 After conceding defeat Sunday, outgoing Prime Minister Antonis Samaras said his conscience was clear.